blackpainter/qos/docs/install/testnet/fullnode.md

 ### Edit `config.toml`

-Your node needs to know how to find peers.
+Your node needs to know how to find the peers.
 You'll need to add healthy seed nodes to `$HOME/.qosd/config/config.toml`.

-Find `seeds` option then set the value:
+Find `seeds` option in it then set the value:

 ```toml
 # Comma separated list of seed nodes to connect to
 seeds = "f1dbd6d0b931fe7f918a81e8248c21e2109caa97@47.105.156.172:26656"